Avalanche Courses

 Lift Ticket & Access

-The resort is providing day use tickets for students and/or instructors who do not have a season pass.
-During our field study days, the resort will also grant students and instructors lift access at 8:30 am.
+The resort is providing day-use tickets for students and/or instructors who do not have a season pass.

-• Whitefish Mountain Resort ski pass.
-(If you don’t have one please let us know that you need a ticket.)
+• Whitefish Mountain Resort ski pass (if you don’t have one please let us know that you need a day ticket)

 • Skis or split-board (must be fitted with some sort of brake/retention device)